w-lfpup/wireframe/README.md

 Components should be built using first principals of a target platform; in this case, for the web.

-2d planar surfaces are best served by fundamentals of print media instead of the current neo-skeumorphism zeitgeist in th 2020s.

-In a way, it's a 'wireframe' developers can use to model their own resilient, mission critical UIs for the web
+It's a 'wireframe' developers can use to model their own resilient, mission critical web UIs.

 ## License